dvdmtw98/blog/Post Vault/articles/2024-02-13-building-home-lab-part-11.md

 ### Tsurugi Linux

-Enter the following command to check if SSH is running.
+Run the following command to check if SSH is running.

 ```bash
 systemctl status ssh
 ```

-If SSH is disabled running the following command to enable it.
+If SSH is disabled use the following command to enable it.

 ```bash
 sudo systemctl start ssh